Faculty & Staff Directory

 rallahyari@sfprep.org

-Learning Specialist.
+Learning Specialist, Grades 10-12.
 Rebecca has a BA in political science from Swarthmore College and a Ph.D. in sociology with an emphasis in Feminist Theory and Research Methods from the University of California, Davis.
 She has taught anthropology, religious studies, and American Studies courses at various universities and has recently been a tutor and then Associate Director of the Library at Santa Fe Prep.
 Rebecca completed a six-year term on the Santa Fe Public Library Advisory Board.
 Her son Jeremy Brooks graduated from Prep in 2014, and her daughter Lila Brooks in 2015.

 Department(s)